 Just how common are sunny days in Santa Fe?
 While the national average is 205 days, the New Mexico capital averages 325 days of sunshine annually.
 At a 7,200-foot altitude, Santa Fe temperatures are moderate, with the hottest temperatures in July and August in the 80s and 90s Fahrenheit, but generally only three to six days of anything higher than that.
 Thunderstorms do roll through during the season, but are in and out quickly.
 Winters get colder, as January can hit lows of 17 degrees Fahrenheit, but temperatures usually hover in the 30s.
 Snow falls from November through April, usually averaging 32 inches for the season.
 But ultimately, the city is proud that its low humidity and clear skies make it one of the country’s most comfortable climates.

-What are the top things to do in Santa Fe?
+Top things to do in Santa Fe

 Georgia O’Keeffe Museum